graypc/photo_scripts/README.md

 google takeout.
 * As described above, run the photo_extension_fixer.sh on the input directory.
 * As described above, run the photo_date_marshaller.sh on the input directory.
-* Move/merge the directories onto the /Volumes/T7/photos/photos and
-/Volumes/T7/photos/videos directories.
+* As described above, run the photo_rsync.sh to merge.